Receive our most important stories in your inbox every day.

-The Nov.
-6 midterm election is approaching fast, and early voting starts Monday, Oct.
-22. Texans will be deciding who they want to represent them in multiple statewide races, including contests for governor, lieutenant governor, attorney general, and U.S. senator.
+It’s Election Day, and early voting in Bexar County — which ended Friday — saw more than 380,000 people show up at the polls.
+Texans will be deciding who they want to represent them in multiple statewide races, including contests for governor, lieutenant governor, attorney general, and U.S. senator.

-The Rivard Report has compiled a voter's guide with information on voter identification rules, polling locations, and absentee and early voting.
+The Rivard Report has compiled a voter’s guide with information on voter identification rules, polling locations, and absentee voting.

 How can I determine if I’m registered to vote?